|Ratings||Unique User Downloads||Download Rankings|

 $Output will be expected to contain this:

 Data is newline-delimited and each line represents one item to be aggregated.
-Aggregator handles IPv4+IPv6 seamlessly, attempts to clean up each item (i.e., remove invalid and superfluous data in order to reduce to a valid IP or CIDR), attempts to aggregate the resultant cleaned up data (unreadable and invalid data is rejected), and then returns the resultant aggregated data.
+Aggregator handles IPv4+IPv6 seamlessly, attempts to clean up each item (i.e., remove invalid and superfluous data in order to reduce to a valid IP, CIDR, or netmask), attempts to aggregate the resultant cleaned up data (unreadable and invalid data is rejected), and then returns the resultant aggregated data.

 It is possible to obtain more information about each aggregation operation if desired.
 If "Results" is set to